composewell/unicode-transforms/README.md

 # Unicode Transforms
-This is a lightweight library supporting a limited set of unicode transformations on `ByteStrings` (UTF-8) and `Text` (UTF-16). without requiring any other system libraries.
+This is a lightweight library supporting a limited set of unicode transformations (currently only normalizations) on `ByteStrings` (UTF-8) and `Text` without requiring any other system libraries.

-Currently it exposes only normalization API.
-Support for more features listed in a later section exists but the API is not exposed intentionally.
-If you have a use case for any of these features please raise an issue or send a pull request.
+This package aims to fill the gap for some common unicode operations not supported by `text` or any other packages without requiring the heavyweight `text-icu` package.
+It aims to provide an API similar to `text-icu`.

 This package is based on the `utf8proc` C utility.
 The utf8proc version bundled with this package is taken from the